Nevenall/sufficient-reason/Characters/Salazar.md

   1. What was your awakening like?
       - I was executed at San Quinton State Prison.
 Everything before that was confinement.
 Now I’m out.
-  2. Who was the first to find you and teach you about Magick?
+  2. Who was the first to find you and teach you about Magick
       - I remember speaking to the coroner afterwards.
 It seemed like we talked forever.
 I don’t remember what he said, only that I understood everything.
   3. Do you still have a relationship with them?
       - I’m pretty sure that I do.
 I can’t tell you what the coroner looked like, but I know I would recognize him.